Ernst Rudorff: Biography

-Works
+Musical works

 Among his works are: Symphony No. 1 in B flat, Op.
 31; No. 2 in G minor, Op.
 40; No. 3 in B minor, Op.
 50; serenades for orchestra (Op.
 20 in A; Op.
 21 in G); three overtures, to Ludwig Tieck's Märchen vom blonden Ekbert (Op.
 8); to Otto der Schütz (Op.
 12); Romantische Ouverture (Op.
 45); Ballade in 3 movements for orchestra (Op.
 15); Variationen for orchestra (Op.
 24); Romanze for violin and orchestra (Op.
 41); Der Aufzug der Romanze (libretto by Ludwig Tieck) for solo, choir, and orchestra (Op.
 18); Gesang an die Sterne (libretto by Friedrich Rückert) for six voices with orchestra; Herbstlied (Op.
 43); String sextet in A (Op.
 5); and many songs.

 Rudorff also orchestrated Schubert's Fantasia in F minor; edited the full score of Weber's Euryanthe and the piano concertos and piano sonatas of Mozart; and published Weber's letters to Heinrich Lichtenstein (1900).
 His correspondence with Brahms and Joachim has also been published in collections of the latter two's letters.